chmod-sha/OverTheWire-Bandit-Complete-Level-Writeups/bandit 0-34/bandit0 to 1.md

 ## Level Goal
 The password for the next level is stored in a file called readme located in the home directory.
 Use this password to log into bandit1 using SSH.
 Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.
 ## Solution
-This level requires us to read contents from a file called `readme` present in our current directory (home directory) as user bandit0.
+This level requires us to read contents from a file called `readme` present in the current directory (home directory) as the user `bandit0`.
 First, we need to check if this file is actually present.
 `ls` is a command we use for listing files in our current directory.
-After running this command we can see there is indeed a file named `readme` present.
+After running this command, we can see there is indeed a file named `readme` present.
 ```
 bandit0@bandit:~$ ls
 readme